spandey1230/mysql-api-endpoint/README.md

 To set the database connection go to **/path/to/mysql-api-endpoint/config.php** and set you database connection settings

-## More setting
+## Documentation

-Find the complete documentation on https://emagombe.github.io/mysql-api-endpoint/
+Find the complete documentation on https://emagombe.github.io/mysql-api-endpoint/docs/